Laser-Based Infrared Vibrational Electric-Field Fingerprinting

 Project Goals

-The project LIVE aims at harnessing the unparalleled control over light, on the level of individual optical-field oscillations, afforded by femtosecond lasers and nonlinear optics, to overcome current technological limitations and advance IR spectroscopy toward the fundamental limits set by the nature of light.
-This advancement seeks to achieve the ultimate sensitivity, specificity, and throughput in optical vibrational fingerprinting.
+The project LIVE aims at harnessing the unparalleled control over light, on the level of individual optical-field oscillations, afforded by femtosecond lasers and nonlinear optics.
+The goal is to overcome current technological limitations and advance IR spectroscopy toward the fundamental limits set by the nature of light, and thus, toward the ultimate sensitivity, specificity, and throughput achievable in optical vibrational fingerprinting.

 To this end, we envisage the development of: